 Once you’ve spent the money necessary to cover your fixed and variable living expenses (and yes, I realize that’s no easy task for many), consider spending your additional dollars in this order:

 - Create (or update) your estate planning documents.
 Your estate planning, or lack thereof, is unlikely to make headlines like that of the rich and famous.
 But the frightening implications of not planning for your inevitable demise lands it in the top financial priority slot, especially for parents of minor children.
 With extremely rare exceptions, every independent adult should have the three documents drafted, preferably, by an estate planning attorney: a will, durable powers of attorney and advance directives (health care power of attorney and a living will).

 - Ensure that insurance needs are met.
-Don’t become the next heart-wrenching 20/20 segment because your family was left destitute after you died or became disabled without adequate insurance for such catastrophic events.
+Don’t become the next heart-wrenching 20/20 segment because your family was left destitute after you died or were disabled without adequate insurance for such catastrophic events.
 Please note, however, the difference between insurance needs and wants.
 Surprisingly, most insurance needs — especially regarding life insurance— are sufficiently covered with policies that are less expensive than the all-inclusive, bell-and-whistle products often recommended by insurance agents.

 - Pay off any high-interest consumer debt.
 It’s hard to build assets when liabilities drag you down.
 A recent report from the Urban Institute indicates that nearly 30% of Americans have debt in collections — you know, that’s when you get nasty calls from unforgiving call centers that purchased your debt for pennies on the dollar from credit card companies and medical care providers, among others.
 64 million people!
 The economic and emotional toll of consumer debt, especially at astronomical rates, makes it financial enemy number one (or, in this case, number three).